TheBlueTemplar/Path_Of_The_Vattghern_Public/README.md

 * **Starting Scenarios** - 3 Different ones, for different tastes (solo start, OP start, normal start), all fitting their niche.
 * **New Items and Weapons** - Quite a few new items like weapons, armor, shields, ammo and accessories to complement a player's options (Currently: 25 Items)
 * **Contracts** - Currently including 2 and counting.
 Special strong encounters, that do require the assistance of all the goodies PoV has to offer!
+* **Challenging Legendary Difficulty** - Now renamed to "Death March", many of PoV's additions are meant to increase the game's legendary difficulty.
+PoV might not be the most hardcore mod around, but it sureoffers some challenge.
+* **Adaptive Difficulty** - On the other hand, most of PoV's mechanics are directly tied to the game's combat difficulty, meaning that players have some control over tailoring their desired experience
 * **Other Additions** - Include a new retinue, new player background, settlement situations, music, enemy locations, ambitions, and more...

 ### And now, for some additional numbers: